-R120.6 The registered auditor shall identify threats to compliance with the fundamental principles.

-An understanding of the facts and circumstances, including any professional activities, interests and relationships that might compromise compliance with the fundamental principles, is a prerequisite to the registered auditor's identification of threats to such compliance.
-The existence of certain conditions, policies and procedures established by

-Comment [IRBA66]: IESBA: New paragraph arising from Professional Scepticism short-term project the profession, legislation, regulation, or the firm, that can enhance the registered auditor acting ethically might also help identify threats to compliance with the fundamental principles.
+- R120.6 The registered auditor shall identify threats to compliance with the fundamental principles. - 120.6 A1 An understanding of the facts and circumstances, including any professional activities, interests and relationships that might compromise compliance with the fundamental principles, is a prerequisite to the registered auditor's identification of threats to such compliance.
+The existence of certain conditions, policies and procedures established by the profession, legislation, regulation, or the firm, that can enhance the registered auditor acting ethically might also help identify threats to compliance with the fundamental principles.
 Paragraph 120.8 A2 includes general examples of such conditions, policies and procedures which are also factors that are relevant in evaluating the level of threats.